This easy grilled shrimp recipe is full of serious flavor, with a zesty marinade of lemon, garlic, and fresh herbs. At first bite: “Wow.”

 - Favorite Potato Salad: Go American classic and accessorize with potato salad!
 This French potato salad and vegan potato salad are also great choices.

-- Creamy Polenta: Grilled shrimp are delicious atop a bowl of creamy polenta.
+- Creamy Polenta: Grilled shrimp are delicious atop a bowl of creamy polenta (for dairy-free, use Creamy Vegan Polenta).
 It’s very similar to American shrimp and grits.

 How to grow fresh herbs